Peter Smith (English footballer, born 1969)

-Peter John Smith (born 12 July 1969) was an English professional footballer who made 140 Football League appearances playing as a right back for Brighton & Hove Albion.
+Peter John Smith (born 12 July 1969) is an English former professional footballer who made 140 Football League appearances playing as a right back for Brighton & Hove Albion.

 Life and career

 Smith was born in Cannock, Staffordshire.
 He played non-league football for a string of clubs in that area, worked in the building trade and in social work, and was studying at the University of Greenwich when Brighton & Hove Albion offered him professional terms in 1994.
 He stayed with the club for five years and made 140 league appearances before spending several years back in non-league in the London area.

 In 2007, Smith and Jamie Moralee co-founded a player agency where, as of 2018, both were still involved.